comp9447-team4/soar/cli-tool/readme.md

 ### CLI Tool

-AWS CLI tool, uses utilise a number of packages to make security deployment easy
+AWS CLI tool, uses utilise a number of packages to make security deployment easy.
+(Currrently not working)

 ### Prequisites